Germany arrests two more suspects linked to politician's murder

 On Wednesday, a regional AfD lawmaker in the Bavarian parliament was condemned after he remained seated as the chamber stood for a minute’s silence to remember Luebcke.

-Reporting by Holger Hansen, writing by Joseph Nasr; editing by Michelle Martin, Larry King
+Additional reporting by Holger Hansen, writing by Joseph Nasr; editing by Larry King and Alexandra Hudson